MaciekLesiczka/bazof/docs/architecture.md

 #### Segments

-- A **segment** is a logical partition of data, typically covering a specific time range
+- A **segment** is a logical partition of data, covering a specific time range
 - Each segment may have:
   - A base file (e.g., `base10.parquet`) containing a snapshot of data at the segment's start time
   - Child segments that each cover a subrange of the parent segment's time period